GuanceCloud/guance-docs/docs/en/datakit/datakit-daemonset-deploy.md

 - **ENV_ELECTION_NODE_WHITELIST**

-    List of node names that are allowed to participate in elections.
+    List of node names that are allowed to participate in elections [:octicons-tag-24: Version-1.35.0](changelog.md#cl-1.35.0)

     **Type**: List